← Back to trust

 B. Cross-entity separation cases

 Chinese VIEs occupy the opposite comparative pole.
 They are familiar examples of legal and economic proximity without ordinary equity inheritance.
-Ondo is not a VIE, but it sits in that same family of problems.
+Ondo differs from a VIE, but it sits in that same family of problems.
 It requires the reader to distinguish adjacent layers, separate control from claim, and ask which legal container actually carries the right that markets may be tempted to assume travels more widely than it does.

 Ondo therefore sits between the two poles.
 It is more layered than a single-instrument tokenized fund and more token-market legible than a classic VIE.
 That middle position is why it makes a useful case study for tokenized finance.